 I’ve been trying to come up with different ways to use zoodles, besides just slapping some marinara sauce on them and calling it good.
 I figured that a nice buttered noodle recipe would work.
 And of course, you can’t go wrong when adding some garlic, right?

 Now, you will need a special spiralizer to make the zoodles, but they are relatively inexpensive!
 You can see the one I use here.

 A simple side dish

 These garlic butter zoodles are such a simple side dish.
 They are full of flavor, super easy to make and so much healthier than any highly processed boxed pasta dish!
 Even though they are called “garlic butter zoodles” I have chosen to use a mix of butter and extra virgin olive oil because of the great health benefits that come with it!
-Want to skip butter all together?
+Want to skip the butter altogether?
 Just use all extra virgin olive oil instead!
-That would make the dish dairy free.
+That would make the dish dairy-free.

 And they pair well with so many things.
 During the summer I love to pair this with some grilled chicken or a nice steak.
 During the cooler months, I might pair this with a grain-free coated chicken recipe.
 I love how it tastes with pretty much anything I’ve paired it with!

 For something different, I do add some fresh diced tomatoes to this.
 I discovered that if you add them 5-10 minutes before the zucchini is done sauteeing then it really just adds some great flavor to the dish, without making the tomatoes real mushy.

 Of course, this dish is both gluten and grain-free for those who are avoiding grains.
 And it’s considered low carb as well.